All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 This is the woman that Romney gave 60 bucks to Saturday.

-Now I know you've had a rough go of it, but how would that?
+Now, I know you've had a rough go of it, but how would that, how would, wait a minute, no, how would giving a woman $60 equate to being an out-of-touch millionaire?

 Should it have been $600?

-But how how does that connection get made?
+But how does that connection get made?

 No, seriously.

-Give her a house for crying out loud, if I recall right.
+Obama put her together with somebody who gave her that, gave her a house for crying out loud, if I recall right.

 It was over in Tampa or Clearwater.

-Well, publicly Obama gave her a bunch of words.
+Well, publicly, Obama gave her a bunch of words.

-Technically, Obama said, Well, oh, oh, well, it's typical of the way things are.
+It's typical the way things are.

 That's why we got a stimulus program.

-Obama campaign said cool.
+Obama campaign said, cool.

 Gave her a house.